jrachlin/scheduler/README.md

 # scheduler
-A cron-like task scheduler incorporating task-to-task dependencies
+A cron-like task scheduler incorporating task-to-task dependencies.

 ## QUICK USE
 ### Launch new scheduler